 Written during the restless, confused time just after the First World War, The Psychology of Nations is the final piece in Geography & Plays (1922).
-It begins with a post-war celebration in Paris, then describes a little boy who participates, somehow, in a presidential election.
-Stein’s language runs through a variety of historical scenes in an unusually breathless fashion, ending quite powerfully with these lines: “I speak now of a man who is not a bother.
+It begins with a post-war celebration in Paris, then describes a little boy who takes part in a presidential election.
+Stein’s language runs through a variety of historical scenes in an unusually breathless fashion, ending powerfully with these lines: “I speak now of a man who is not a bother.
 How can he not bother.
 He is elected by me.
 When this you see remember me.”

 The recording is 45 minutes.listen read the play